vulcanize/vulcanizedb/README.md

 Syncs VulcanizeDB with the configured Ethereum node.
 1. Start the node
     - If node state is not yet fully synced, Vulcanize will not be able to operate on the fetched data.
 You will need to wait for the initial sync to finish.
-1. Start the vulcanize_db sync
+1. Start the vulcanize_db sync or lightSync
     - Execute `./vulcanizedb sync --config <path to config.toml>`
+    - Or `./vulcanizedb lightSync --config <path to config.toml>`
     - Or to sync from a specific block: `./vulcanizedb sync --config <config.toml> --starting-block-number <block-number>`
+    - Or `./vulcanizedb lightSync --config <config.toml> --starting-block-number <block-number>`

 ## Alternatively, sync from Geth's underlying LevelDB
 Sync VulcanizeDB from the LevelDB underlying a Geth node.